 “Anyone in the community is welcome to stop by for a costume,” Springer said.
 “This year we are asking that the child be accompanied by an adult.”

 Merriam Park Elementary’s efforts to connect what kids are learning in the classroom with opportunities to serve their communities have made it an example

-Cho Druen wasn’t exactly sure what she was responding to after getting a call to head to the Merriam Park Elementary gym just moments after walking into the building after a meeting this morning — but it’s fair to say she wasn’t expecting what she saw.
+Cho Druen wasn’t exactly sure what she was responding to after getting a call to head to the Merriam Park Elementary gym just moments

 In a first for Shawnee Mission, new school-based health clinic for students opening at Merriam Park Elementary